 We want to work together to reduce the risk of people developing cancer, quickly diagnose and treat those who do, and develop services based around the whole person, not just their cancer.

-To do this, we will work together as the South Yorkshire, Bassetlaw and North Derbyshire Cancer Alliance as well as continuing with our partnership with Macmillan's Living With and Beyond Cancer team to support the overall vision of the ACS and better care for and support people with cancer and their families across our region.
+To do this, we will work together as the South Yorkshire, Bassetlaw and North Derbyshire Cancer Alliance as well as continuing with our partnership with Macmillan's Living With and Beyond Cancer team to support the overall vision of the ICS and better care for and support people with cancer and their families across our region.